 The provided examples of evidence should form a starting point for the construction of your portfolio.
 Students should use your portfolio as an expression of the unique experiences you have in the clinical setting which have led to your mastery of the learning goals and objectives.

-All work submitted each quarter needs to be completely de-identified prior to submission; this includes surgical case numbers, patient names, patient IDs, DOB, etc.
+All work needs to be completely de-identified prior to submission; this includes case numbers, patient names, patient IDs, DOB, etc. Failure to do so will result in lost credit.